Use mobile work equipment safely

 PUWER also requires:

-Everyone who uses, supervises or manages the use of work equipment must receive adequate training:
+Everyone who uses, supervises or manages the use of work equipment must receive adequate information and instructions (regulation 8) and adequate training (regulation 9):

 Training must be tailored to the specific equipment and must include: